pyiron/pyiron/docs/source/installation.rst

 The `ssh_host` defines the name of the login node, with `ssh_username` the user on the remote machine and `known_hosts` and `ssh_key` the local configuration files to connect to the remote host.
 Currently pyiron only supports ssh key based authentification for remote calculation.
 By setting `ssh_continous_connection` the same connection is reused for data transfers which is commonly more sufficient that creating individual connections for each command.
 Still this is based on the assumption that a stable connection between the workstation or group server and the remote HPC cluster exists.
 If this is not the case for example when using a mobile connection it is recommended to disable this option.
 The `ssh_remote_config_dir` defines the configuration of the queuing system on the remote cluster.
 Finally the calculation are copied from the local directory `ssh_local_path` to the remote directory `ssh_remote_path`.
 In the above example if a calculation is submitted in the directory `/home/jan/pyiron/projects/first/subproject` then the files are copied to `/u/janj/remote/first/subproject`.
 By retaining the path when transfering the files it is easier to debug failed calculation.
 Finally the queues are defined locally to have quick access to the queue configurations, but it is not necessary to define the submission templates as those are available on the remote machine.
 In addition the other resources have to be identical on both systems.
 The easiest way to achieve this is to copy the resource directory once the installation is working on the remote machine.

-Submit to multiple remote HPC clusters
+Submit to multiple Remote HPC Clusters
 --------------------------------------
 Finally pyiron also supports configuring multiple HPC clusters.
 In this case rather than creating a `queue.yaml` file in the queues resource directory we create a `clusters.yaml` file with the following content: